Mrs. Chrissy Siders - President/CEO for CP Federal Credit Union and CURx - Board Chair

 Carrie Glick has been a Jackson resident for most of her life, and is a graduate of Jackson High School.
 Ms. Glick attended Eastern Michigan University.
 She earned a Bachelor of Elementary Education with an endorsement in early Childhood Education as well as a master's degree in Curriculum and Instruction.
 Upon graduation from college, Carrie returned to the Jackson area where she began teaching at Napoleon Community Schools.
 Over the past 15 years, Carrie has been involved with various non-profit organizations throughout Jackson County.
 She is an Emeritus Trustee of the Jackson Community Foundation and continues to serve on several of its committees.
 She has also served as an early childhood consultant.

-Dr. Kim Hayworth – Vice President of Student Development and Success (Sds) and Executive Director for University Retention and Persistence at Spring Arbor University - Secretary-Treasurer
+Dr. Kim Hayworth – Vice President of Student Development and Success (Sds), Executive Director for University Retention and Persistence at Spring Arbor University - Secretary-Treasurer

 Kim Hayworth has served as a Spring Arbor University vice president since 2006.
 She is currently responsible for the newly created Center for Student Success and Calling.
 Her responsibilities include: leadership over the co-curricular experience for campus students such as housing, orientation, office of intercultural relations, counseling, health services, career development, campus safety, student success, spiritual formation, new student academic advising, activities and student leadership - All the fun stuff on a college campus!
 Dr. Hayworth holds a Ph.D. in higher education leadership from Western Michigan University.
 Dr. Hayworth also earned a Master’s in Business Administration and bachelor’s degree in Communications from SAU.
 She is a Consultant Evaluator for the Higher Learning Commission and serves as a Student Affairs Commission Member for the Council of Christian Colleges and Universities.